What Working Together Looks Like

 Over the years, the process has evolved significantly.

 The current process is designed to simplify larger projects while still keeping the work highly custom and collaborative.
+This process is used by many top artists around the world, and has been passed along to Jon this past year.

 Instead of endlessly preparing before tattooing starts, many projects now begin with:

-• 2–3 consecutive tattoo days (Session Blocks)
+2–3 consecutive tattoo days (Session Blocks) Repeated as necessary to complete the project

-• Strategic planning beforehand — Design and logistics
+Strategic planning beforehand; Design and Logistics

-• Drawing sessions scheduled closer to the tattoo dates to keep the inspiration alive
+Drawing sessions scheduled closer to the tattoo dates to keep the inspiration alive

-• Real-time refinement directly on the body
+Real-time refinement directly on the body

 This approach allows the work to evolve more naturally while maintaining momentum throughout the project.